revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

  ---

-13.Which one is used to provide a unique name for every object in python?
+13. Which one is used to provide a unique name for every object in python?
 What are the different types available in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python namespace use to defined as a system that is designed to provide a unique name for every object in python.
+- In python, namespace is use to define as a system that is designed to provide a unique name for every object in python.
 Types of namespaces that are present in Python are:
    - Local namespace
    - Global namespace
    - Built-in namespace